Home

 The global market for minerals in relation to developing the clean energy transition is witnessing unprecedented growth, driving increasing demand from various industries.
 The United States government plays a crucial role in coordinating mineral development efforts, ensuring stable supply chains, and mitigating uncertainties in the dynamic landscape.
 This panel aims to explore the strategies employed across the USG to manage mineral development, stretch supply lines, and reduce uncertainty in the global market with key topics such as policy frameworks, international collaborations, and technological advancements.
 Attendees will gain valuable insights on efforts to streamline permitting processes, encourage responsible mining practices, and promote innovation and partnership in developing the upstream clean energy supply chain.

-Also speaking at CTMF 2024 will be Christopher Wimmer, Consul and Head of Investment, Canadian Consulate General, NYC.
-He will chair a panel discussion, with fellow co panelists, about:
+Also speaking at CTMF 2024 will be Mr. Christopher Wimmer, Consul and Head of Investment, Canadian Consulate General, New York City, chairing a panel discussion with several key industry executives (TBA) about:

 Critical Minerals: Powering Next Generation Technologies

 This panel will discuss potential North American (mostly Canada) critical minerals’ supply for semiconductors, renewable energy and obviously, batteries.
-Will also focus a little on sustainability of locally sources minerals, including the greening of existing mines in production.
+They will also focus a little on sustainability of locally sources minerals, including the greening of existing mines in production.

-Also not to be missed, will be multiple guest speakers at each of the three evening receptions, including these two on Monday May 20, 2024 at the Welcome Reception, with networking, passed hors d'oeuvres and beverages.
-Join us!
-Space is limited.
-Register today.
+Also not to be missed, will be six guest speakers, two at each of the three evening CTMF 2024 receptions, with passed hors d'oeuvres and beverages.

 Is the US winning the race to secure critical minerals for the energy transition?